 It often starts snowing at Fairbanks in September, although in some years September has no snow.

 The season's last snowfall typically happens in April, but every few years, more snow lands in May.

 Fairbanks is normally free of snow every year from June to August.

 How Many Snowstorms Fairbanks Gets

-Snowstorms of over five inches a day normally occur once or twice a year.
-But major blizzards that dump ten inches or more in one day are rare events that arrive just once a decade.
+Snowstorms of over five inches a day on average occur once a year.
+Major blizzards that dump ten inches or more in one day are rare events that arrive just once a decade.

 How Much Snow Normally Accumulates in Fairbanks

 Throughout the winter months, Fairbanks has more than five inches of snow on the ground.

 Snow mostly accumulates during January to March.
 Typically, nearly every day in those months, plus much of December and April, the snow covering Fairbanks amounts to at least ten inches deep.
 The snow amounts to 20 inches or more deep on an average of 37 days a year.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.